 This feels reasonably scientific and the exam is very carefully planned to sample different areas of the curriculum in due proportion.
 But there is another view of what you need to know for real life general practice, which I suggest provides a much better way of preparing both for the exam and for your future career – i.e. consider that common things are common and, as you already know, after just a few weeks you have seen all of the most common conditions (URTIs, headache, back pain, UTIs, feverish children, hypertension etc.), after three or four months, you will have seen the majority of important GP problems and after a year you will have seen almost everything you need to know.

 You may not have seen a case of Churg Strauss syndrome or pseudo-hyperparathyroidism, but that doesn’t matter.
 You will have seen all the common and reasonably common conditions and refined your ability to recognise what you don’t know and how to find the information you need to manage uncertainty.
-That is what GPs do and if throughout your trainee year you keep your eyes open and research your gaps and your learning needs (your PUNs and DENs) you will easily cover all that you need to pass the exam.
+That is what GPs do and if throughout your trainee years you keep your eyes open and research your gaps and your learning needs (your PUNs and DENs) you will easily cover all that you need to pass the exam.

 - Make revision notes if you are a note taker and include the patient ID number, so that you can refresh your memory later.

-Read also the assorted bits of paper that come to the practice on a daily basis from various sources.
+- Read also the assorted bits of paper that come to the practice on a daily basis from various sources.
 In the past few days, I have seen some useful information on HIV and the Chief Medical Officer’s newsletter which included updates on HPV vaccination, carbon monoxide poisoning and changes to the law on cremation – the sort of information that the AKT question setters are reading but that you won’t find elsewhere!

 - And when you go to meetings in the practice or elsewhere, keep your ears and eyes open for essential information that might make a good AKT question – i.e. information that is relevant to general practice, clear cut and not so detailed or obscure that you would expect to have to look it up.

 “But what about the cramming?” you ask.
 Well before you hit the NICE guidelines, first make yourself really familiar with the bible of general practice therapeutics (the BNF) and study the chapter headings for all common conditions.
-Then register for eGuidelines, which is a good web resource and only then (if you must) order some NICE guidelines – but be selective.
+Then register for eGuidelines, which is a good web resource and has a mobile app and only then (if you must) order some NICE guidelines – but be selective.
 The AKT is not a test of NICE guidance – just ask your trainer when s/he last referred to a NICE guideline during a consultation!
 By all means know about the guidelines that exist, but focus on when and how to apply them in real life situations.